Zenius2016/BoardAlfa/README.md

 # BoardAlfa
 So far the official repo for board announcement & issue tracking related to ZeniusX2016 program

+##Rules
+1. **USE ENGLISH EVERYWHERE**
+2. If you want to ask something (error or bug in your code or installment) make issue
+3. If you don't know about issue, find about github issue

 ## Preparing This Things
 things you need to install